My academic background is in Japanese language and culture. I love gaming, and I particularly love "The Legend of Zelda" series.

 If this choice for #1 seems like a cop-out, it's because it kinda is.
 Quite simply, there would be no Legend of Zelda without the Hylians, the central race of the game.
 Both the titular character (Zelda) and the constant hero (Link) are Hylians—even after thousands of years and the near eradication of their kind due to constant wars and relocation.
 Aside from the boost that boasting the main characters gives the Hylians, they are also skilled at magic and descended from a Goddess.

-There's also the fact that they kind of established Hyrule and run most of the shows.
-As number one, they're pretty much a given
+There's also the fact that they kind of established Hyrule and run most of the show.
+As number one, they're pretty much a given.

 The Sheikah are another ancient (and considered extinct) race of humans that have appeared in nearly every Zelda game, thanks to their most famous member (or, incarnation, really), Impa.
 Impa serves as a connection between Link and Zelda.
 Indeed, Impa is the only official Sheikah to be depicted in the entire Zelda universe, although it is implied in Skyward Sword and Ocarina of Time that there are more "around."
 (Sheik, while posing as a Sheikah, is, of course, Princess Zelda, a Hylian, in disguise.)
 Other supposed Sheikah descendants are Impaz (possibly full-blooded) and Madame Fanadi, both from Twilight Princess.